openfaas/openfaas.github.io/_posts/2018-08-02-read-only-functions.md

 ## What is a read-only function?

-Any function in OpenFaaS ia always built into an immutable Docker image, so that you get exactly the same results wherever you want to run your code.
-A read-only function runs in a Docker image with enhanced security so that users cannot make changes to the underlying file-system in the container or the code of the function either.
+All functions deployed to OpenFaaS are first built into immutable Docker images.
+We do this so that you get exactly the same results wherever you want to run your code.
+Read-only functions are functions which run with an enhanced security profile so that users cannot make changes to the underlying file-system in the container.
+This protects the underlying filesystem, shared libraries and the code for the function.

 ## How does it work?